uni-notes/uni-notes/docs/Sem 3/04 Discrete Math/04 Graphs.md

 it’s the subgraph using only vertices contained in set W and all the pre-existing edges

-If $W \sube G$, then the subgraph induced by W in G is the one with the vertices set W and contains all edges connecting a pair of vertices in W
+If $W \subseteq G$, then the subgraph induced by W in G is the one with the vertices set W and contains all edges connecting a pair of vertices in W

 ## Complement of graph